User Interviews, a platform for product feedback, raises $5 million

 That’s how User Interviews was born.
 The platform’s first product, called Recruit, offers a network of non-users that can be matched with companies to provide feedback.
 In fact, User Interviews’ first sales were made by simply responding to Craigslist ads posted by companies looking for non-users from which they could collect feedback.

 But because the majority of user research is based on existing users, the company also built Research Hub, which is essentially a CRM system for user feedback and research.
-To be clear, User Interviews doesn’t facilitate the actual emails sent to users, but does track the feedback and make sure that no one from the research team is reaching out to a single user too often.
+To be clear, User Interviews doesn’t facilitate the actual interviews with users, but does track the feedback, facilitate sending emails, and ensures that no one from the research team is reaching out to a single user too often.

 With Recruit, User Interviews charges $30/person that it matches with a company for feedback.
 Research Hub costs starts at $150/month.